rcrowther/django-static_models/README.md

 ## Generating URL'/' root
-If you are planning an complete static site, as opposed to boosting part of your site, you may run into the Django root abstraction.
+If you are planning a complete static site, as opposed to boosting part of your site, you may run into the Django root abstraction.
 Django serves static files from the 'static/' directory, not the root.
 It has no analogy for a physical base 'root' directory.
 It either errors, or gets a configured URL.
 So what will you do with '/'?

 Well, most visual websites will have a 'home' page of some kind.
 You could cook something up in deployment, and ignore anything that doesn't work through page generation.
 Or you could take advantage of this app's one-off generation, and generate an 'index.html' page from a project's 'home' page view.